FireTail-io/firetail-py-lib/examples/openapi3/reverseproxy/README.rst

 Reverse Proxy Example
 =====================

-This example demonstrates how to run a pointsecio application behind a path-altering reverse proxy.
+This example demonstrates how to run a firetail application behind a path-altering reverse proxy.

 You can either set the path in your app, or set the ``X-Forwarded-Path`` header.